16 Weeks Pregnant

 Tips for Week 16

-- Schedule anatomy scan (18-22 weeks) — most detailed ultrasound: brain, heart, spine, kidneys, limbs, sex (often visible at 18+ weeks).
+- Schedule your anatomy scan (18 to 22 weeks) — this is your most detailed ultrasound, checking the brain, heart, spine, kidneys, limbs, and often revealing your baby’s sex at 18 weeks or beyond.

 Things To Do (Checklist)